pshihn/planar-range/README.md

 # \<planar-range\>

 *\<planar-range\>* is a custom-element akin to HTML's standard input range.
-Instead of one thumb that moves linearly, this element can have as many thumbs as required, and they move in two dimensions.
+Instead of one thumb that moves linearly, this element can have as many thumbs as required, and they move in two dimensions. (*2kb gzipped*)

 Each thumb is represented as a *\<planar-range-thumb\>* custom-element and can have an `x` and `y` value.
 The values are always between `0` and `1`.